 The Occupational English Test is a test to evaluate the English-language competency of qualified medical and health professionals who wish to practise in an English-language context.

 The Language Testing Research Centre (LTRC) has been engaged in research on the OET for over three decades.
-The LTRC has recently completed the following projects:
+The LTRC has completed the following projects:

 Scoping study of professional to professional communication across health professions